iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

         app: cassandra
     ```

-4. Run the following command to apply the YAML file.
+4. Apply the YAML config to create the headless service.

     ```bash
     kubectl apply -f cassandra-service.yaml
     ```
-5. Create a Statefulset `cassandra-statefulset.yaml` for deploying Cassandra cluster.
+5. Create a Statefulset `cassandra-statefulset.yaml` with the following content for deploying Cassandra cluster.

     ```yaml
     apiVersion: apps/v1